 Zinoo has just come from his daughter’s christening.
 He’s wearing a white shirt, black tie, indigo raincoat, short black trousers, white trainers and a red baseball cap: it’s very much a pop artist’s idea of formal dressing.

 We are in Seongsu-dong on the north bank of the Han, east of the city centre.
-For the past seven years, it’s been busy turning itself from a place of old warehouses and auto workshops into the hippest ’hood in town.
+Over the past decade, it’s been busy turning itself from a place of old warehouses and auto workshops into the hippest ’hood in town.

 Zinoo, sometimes called The Andy Warhol of Seoul thanks to his pop art leanings and publicity panache, has come up with a very contemporary Seoul deal: in return for cheap rent from the developer, Zinoo throws epic parties and invites interesting creators and entrepreneurs to share his warren of studios.